Mikhail Abyzov: Criminal action

 In August 2020, the Prosecutor General's Office of Russia issued a press release.
 The Main Supervisory Department for Major Investigations of the Prosecutor General's Office of the Russian Federation ascertained that Abyzov had concealed information about his property status, including ownership of offshore companies, and during his public service as a minister of the Government of the Russian Federation, continued to engage in entrepreneurial activities using his official position.
 In that connection, the General Prosecutor's Office of Russia, on the basis of item 8 in part 2, Article 235 of the Russian Civil Code (reversion of property to the Russian Federation by a court decision for which, in accordance with the anti-corruption laws of the Russian Federation, no evidence of its acquisition by using lawful income was provided), filed a claim for the recovery from Abyzov and the foreign companies under his control of monetary funds in the amount of 32.5 billion rubles to the revenue of the Russian Federation.

 On 20 October 2020 the Gagarinsky District Court of Moscow fully sustained the claims of the General Prosecutor's Office of the Russian Federation and recovered 32,540,718,646 rubles 44 kopecks from Abyzov and the companies under his control (Alinor Investments Limited, Besta Holdings Limited, Kullen Holdings Limited, Lisento Investments Ltd, and Vantroso Trading Ltd), setting a record for the Russian judicial system.
 In considering the case, the court ascertained the facts that Abyzov had continued his business activities while serving as a minister of the Government of the Russian Federation and also used his official position to do so.
 The court pointed out that Abyzov had thereby violated Article 11 of the Federal Constitutional Law “On the Government of the Russian Federation” and part 3 in Article 12.1 of the Federal Anti-Corruption Law.
 May 21, 2021 the court of Moscow confirmed the Gagarinsky District Court's decision, it came into legal force.

 In March 2021, the General Prosecutor's Office requested assistance from the Italian law-enforcement agencies with the seizure of the villas owned by Abyzov and his son Daniel.

+In December 2023, Abyzov paid more than 20 billion rubles to the budget.
+He still has about 11 billion left to pay.